 Each person in the PIAAC target population must have a nonzero probability of selection resulting from the application of established and professionally recognized principles of scientific sampling (standard 4.4.1).
-As the ultimate sampling unit, each person in the PIAAC target population must have a calculable nonzero probability of selection.
 That is, every in-scope person must have a chance of being selected into the PIAAC sample.
 The following presents the PIAAC approach that was recommended for selecting the ultimate sampling unit for one-, two-, three-, and four-stage sample designs, respectively.
 The approach is based on PIAAC standards and guidelines.
 Countries were sent the formulas prior to their sample selection process, and they were asked to confirm or to provide formulas showing their deviations from the self-weighting design.
 The Consortium conducted checks during and after sample selection.
-Some countries deviated from these formulae due to oversampling (as given in Table 14-2) or alternative sampling formulas.
-Table 16-8 provides the variation of the base weights, which identifies the countries that achieved self-weighting or near self-weighting designs (a coefficient of variation of less than 0.05).
-Among the 14 registry countries, self-weighting or near self-weighting designs were achieved by Austria, Flanders (Belgium), Estonia, Finland, Japan, Netherlands, Norway, Slovak Republic and Sweden.
-Among the nine screener countries (treating England and Northern Ireland as separate designs), self-weighting or near self-weighting of dwelling units was achieved by Cyprus8 and the United States.
+Some countries deviated from these formulae due to oversampling (as given in Tables 14.2a and 14.2b) or alternative sampling formulas.
+Tables 16.8a and 16.8b provide the variation of the base weights, which identifies the countries that achieved self-weighting or near self-weighting designs (a coefficient of variation of less than 0.05).
+Among the 17 registry countries in Round 1 and Round 2, self-weighting or near self-weighting designs were achieved by Austria, Flanders (Belgium), Estonia, Finland, Japan, Netherlands, Norway, Singapore, Slovak Republic, Slovenia and Sweden.
+Among the fifteen screener countries (treating England and Northern Ireland as separate designs), self-weighting or near self-weighting of dwelling units was achieved by Cyprus7, Turkey and the United States.